nomad-cli/houston/README.md

 In a production application, you will probably want to schedule or queue notifications into a background job.
 Whether you're using [queue_classic](https://github.com/ryandotsmith/queue_classic), [resque](https://github.com/resque/resque), or rolling you own infrastructure, integrating Houston couldn't be simpler.

-Another caveat is that Houston doesn't manage device tokens for you.
-For that, you should check out [Helios](http://github.com/helios-framework/helios).

 > Houston is named for [Houston, TX](http://en.wikipedia.org/wiki/Houston), the metonymical home of [NASA's Johnson Space Center](http://en.wikipedia.org/wiki/Lyndon_B._Johnson_Space_Center), as in _Houston, We Have Liftoff!_.

 > It's part of a series of world-class command-line utilities for iOS development, which includes [Cupertino](https://github.com/nomad/cupertino) (Apple Dev Center management), [Shenzhen](https://github.com/nomad/shenzhen) (Building & Distribution), [Venice](https://github.com/nomad/venice) (In-App Purchase Receipt Verification), [Dubai](https://github.com/nomad/dubai) (Passbook pass generation), and [Nashville](https://github.com/nomad/nashville) (iTunes Store API).